DataLinkX/DataLinkX.github.io/pages/resources.md

 ### Requirements on Good Research

-- For interdiscipline research/data analysis, we should convince the domain researchers that the proposed method (statistical or machine learning) is useful.
+- Interdiscipline research/Data analysis: convince the domain researchers that the proposed method (statistical or machine learning) is useful.
-- For research on statistical methodology, we should provide theoretical support for the methodology under some reasonable conditions.
+- Statistical Methodology: provide theoretical support for the methodology under some reasonable conditions

 ### Possible Research Topics
 1. New insights/methodology into classical problems with essential difference (more efficient, faster, powerful, applicable)